Diane Schuur

-Schuur has been blind from birth due to retinopathy of prematurity, but has absolute pitch memory and a clear vocal tone.
+Schuur has been blind from birth due to retinopathy of prematurity.
+She has absolute pitch and a clear vocal tone.
 In 1996, she was a guest performer on Sesame Street, where she was interviewed by Elmo and described to him how a blind person can learn to use other senses to adapt in the world.
 In 2000 she was awarded the Helen Keller Achievement Award by the American Foundation for the Blind.

 Early life

-Schuur was born in Tacoma, Washington, two months premature and weighing less than three pounds.
+Schuur was born on December 10, 1953, in Tacoma, Washington, two months premature and weighing less than three pounds.
 Complications of prematurity resulted in her total loss of vision.
 Her twin brother, David, had normal vision at birth but some hearing loss.
 She also has a younger sister.
 Schuur grew up in Auburn, Washington, a southern suburb of Seattle.
 She attended the Washington School for the Blind in Vancouver from age four to eleven.
 She lived at school but was able to commute home 150 miles on the train by herself.
 She later transferred to public school where teachers' aides helped her keep up in class.

 Musical beginnings

 Schuur started singing when she was about four years old.
 Her mother, who died when Schuur was 13, loved jazz and had a Duke Ellington record collection.
 Her father, a police captain, was an amateur musician who often played piano with his daughter sitting by his side.
 Schuur stated, "As far back as I can remember, singing was in my blood.
 My parents loved music, and I loved to sing.
 I was scatting at an early age".
-She has absolute pitch memory.
-Unlike the average person, in Schuur's mind every sound – musical or not – has a note value; for example, if she hears a humming motor, she knows the name that note has on a musical instrument.
+She has absolute pitch.
 Schuur listened to the radio avidly in her youth; her early musical idols were Sarah Vaughan and Dinah Washington.
 She said that as a small child she would often retreat to a closet to sing.

 Schuur first learned to play the piano by ear.
 Though she later learned to read braille-written music, she found its use frustrating and impractical since it took away use of one of her hands while playing the piano; however, she frequently used braille-transcribed lyrics in performances and during recording sessions.
 One of her first public performances was at age ten, singing country music at Tacoma's Holiday Inn; a booking arranged by her aunt.
 Even when she was a student at the Washington School for the Blind, she would come home on weekends, perform on Friday and Saturday nights and take a train back to school for Monday classes.